-- 1 From the app store on your smartphone, install and open the Garmin Connect app. - 2 Select an option to enable pairing mode on your watch: - During the initial setup, select Yes when you are prompted to pair with your smartphone. - If you previously skipped the pairing process, hold MENU, and select Pair Phone. - 3 Select an option to add your watch to your account: - If this is the first time you are pairing a device with the Garmin Connect app, follow the on-screen instructions. - If you already paired another device with the Garmin Connect app, from the or ••• menu, select Garmin Devices > Add Device, and follow the on-screen instructions.
+TIP: You can hold LIGHT, and select ♥ to manually enter pairing mode.

+- 4 Select an option to add your watch to your Garmin Connect account: - If this is the first time you are pairing a device with the Garmin Connect app, follow the on-screen instructions. - If you already paired another device with the Garmin Connect app, from the or · · · menu, select Garmin Devices > Add Device, and follow the on-screen instructions.